Single Enforcement Body and Enforcement Powers

 The ERA 2025 includes detailed provisions setting out the enforcement powers, including:

-- General Powers: The Fair Work Agency will be able to require any individual to attend meetings and answer questions or provide documents or information if it believes that the person is able to provide information necessary for any enforcement purpose.
+- General Powers: The Fair Work Agency may require any individual to attend meetings and answer questions or provide documents or information if it believes that the person is able to provide information necessary for any enforcement purpose.
 Enforcement officers will have the power to enter premises (including dwellings subject to a warrant) to exercise certain powers including to inspect documents, and to access computers.

 - Bring proceedings in the employment tribunal on a worker’s behalf: Where a worker has the right to bring employment tribunal proceedings in England and Wales, or Scotland, and it appears to the Fair Work Agency that a worker is not going to bring those proceedings then the Fair Work Agency may bring proceedings in place of the worker.
 Notably, it seems that this power extends to any employment tribunal proceedings and not just proceedings in respect of the more limited relevant labour market legislation set out above.